ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 }
 ```

-This is correct because the `isFooPlugin` flag is required and set to `true`, and the `isBarPlugin` flag is not defined.
+The `isFooPlugin` flag is required and set to `true`, and the `isBarPlugin` flag is not defined.

 ### No legacy imports

 This rule ensures that imports are done using the {@link updating/nim-migration/migration-to-new-installation-methods new installation methods}.
 All imports should be done using either the `ckeditor5` package to get the editor core and all open-source plugins, or `ckeditor5-premium-features` to get the premium features.

-👎&nbsp; Examples of an incorrect code for this rule:
+👎&nbsp; Examples of incorrect code for this rule:

 ```js
 // Import from `ckeditor5/src/*`.